Galapagos has a fascinating scifi premise that leads to a bizarre outcome. But the book is classified as satire.

 What others say

-There’s an ebook edition from 2011 available on Amazon which averages 4 out of 5 stars with 267 reviews.
+There’s an ebook edition from 2011 available on Amazon that averages 4 out of 5 stars with 267 reviews.
 About a third of the reviewers were disappointed, finding the characters helplessly stupid or (worse!) boring, or the premise absurd.

 - As Jeremiah Jobling says, “I’m not saying it wasn’t a good(ish) book, but I found it far from being his best.”